Cascadia subduction zone: Recent seismicity

 Subduction zones experience various types of earthquakes (or seismicity); including slow earthquakes, megathrust earthquakes, interplate earthquakes, and intraplate earthquakes.
 Unlike other subduction zones on Earth, Cascadia currently experiences low levels of seismicity and has not generated a megathrust earthquake since January 26, 1700.
 Despite low levels of seismicity compared to other subduction zones, Cascadia hosts various types of earthquakes that are recorded by seismic and geodetic instruments, such as seismometers and GNSS receivers.

-Tremor, a type of slow fault slip, occurs along almost the entire length of Cascadia at regular intervals of 13–16 months.
+Tremor, a type of slow fault slip, occurs along almost the length of Cascadia at regular intervals of 13–16 months.
 Tremor occurs deeper on the subduction interface than the locked area where megathrust earthquakes occur.
-The depth of tremor along the subduction interface in Cascadia ranges from 28 km to 45 km, and the motion is so slow that it is not felt at the surface by people or animals, but it can be measured geodetically.
+The depth of tremor along the subduction interface in Cascadia ranges from 28 to 45 km, and the motion is so slow that it is not felt at the surface by people or animals, but it can be measured geodetically.
 The highest density of tremor activity in Cascadia occurs from northern Washington into southern Vancouver Island, and in northern California.
 Tremor in Cascadia is monitored by the Pacific Northwest Seismic Network's semi-automatic tremor detection system.

 The majority of interplate earthquakes, or earthquakes that occur near the boundaries of tectonic plates, near the Cascadia subduction zone occur in the forearc of the overriding North American plate in Washington, west of the Cascade Volcanic Arc and east of where tremor occurs.
 These earthquakes are sometimes referred to as crustal earthquakes, and they are capable of causing significant damage due to their relatively shallow depths.
 A damaging magnitude 7 interplate earthquake occurred on the Seattle Fault around 900–930 CE that generated 3 meters of uplift and a 4–5 meter tsunami.
 A substantial number of forearc interplate earthquakes also occur in northern California.
 Much less interplate seismicity occurs in Oregon compared to Washington and northern California, although Oregon hosts more volcanic activity than its neighboring states.

 Intraslab earthquakes, frequently associated with stresses within the subducting plate in convergent margins, occur most frequently in northern Cascadia along the west coast of Vancouver Island and in Puget Sound, and in southern Cascadia within the subducting Gorda plate, near the Mendocino triple junction offshore of northern California.
-The 1949 Olympia earthquake was a damaging magnitude 6.7 intraslab earthquake that occurred at 52 km depth and caused eight deaths.
+The 1949 Olympia earthquake was a damaging magnitude 6.7 intraslab earthquake that occurred at a 52 km depth and caused eight deaths.
 Another notable intraslab earthquake in the Puget Sound region was the magnitude 6.8 2001 Nisqually earthquake.
 Intraslab earthquakes in Cascadia occur in areas where the subducting plate has high curvature.
 Much of the seismicity that occurs off the coast of northern California is due to intraplate deformation within the Gorda plate.
 Similar to the distribution of interplate earthquakes in Cascadia, intraslab earthquakes are infrequent in Oregon, with its strongest earthquake since statehood being the 5.6 magnitude 1993 Scotts Mills earthquake, an oblique-slip quake.